sculptui/vscode/README.md

 The following can be configured in the extensions settings:

 - `sculpt-ui.folderForStarting`: Set a specific sub folder to start sculpt in.
 This folder should be configured to your React client application if this is not in your root folder.Use relative path (i.e. '\\client').
 - `sculpt-ui.port`: Override the port(s) sculpt server listens on.
-By default the port range is '5055-5100'.
+If nothing set the usual port for the development server (normally 3000) is used.
 Format can be either '9999' for a single port or '9000-9099' for a port range where the first available port is retrieved.
 - `sculpt-ui.https`: Set to run the sculpt server in https mode.
 Only needed if the default configuration needs to be explicitly overriden.

-___
+---

 ## Troubleshooting

 ### SculptUI not showing in the status bar

 - On activation SculptUI will check for [react-scripts](https://github.com/facebook/create-react-app/tree/master/packages/react-scripts) and the required version (see [Requirements](#requirements)).
 If one of the requirements are not matched the SculptUI status bar will not be shown.
 You could try running SculptUI using the extensions commands (press Ctrl/Cmd + Shift + P to display the editor’s command palette, and then type SculptUI to see the list of the available commands).
 But most probably the requirements are not met and SculptUI can not be used on your project.

 - Make sure the react-scripts is in the ./node_modules folder and is version 2.0 or higher.
 Have you run "npm install" or "yarn install" already?

 ### Possible errors when running

-  - *Building in wrong folder*: By default SculptUI will start the web application in the root folder.
+- _Building in wrong folder_: By default SculptUI will start the web application in the root folder.
 If your application is in a subfolder you need to set the extension setting "sculpt-ui.folderForStarting" (see [Extension Settings](#extension-settings)) in your workspace.

-  - *Application requires specific port*: Sometimes applications, API or firewalls are configured to only work on a specific port.
-You can change the port used by SculptUI (by default 5000) to what you need (i.e. 3000) in the [Extension Settings](#extension-settings).
+- _Application requires specific port_: Sometimes applications, API or firewalls are configured to only work on a specific port.
+You can change the port used by SculptUI (by default 3000) to what you need in the [Extension Settings](#extension-settings).

-  - *Still not compiling*: Check the terminal window "SculptUI", where you will usually find any compilation or other errors.
+- _Still not compiling_: Check the terminal window "SculptUI", where you will usually find any compilation or other errors.
 Also make sure your app builds correctly without SculptUI (running "npm start" or "yarn start" in the terminal).

 ## Issues & Feature Requests

 If you have any feedbacks, issues or feature requests please post them on our [issues list](https://github.com/sculptui/vscode/issues).

-___
+---

 ## Release Notes

+### 0.2.1

+- shows feedback notification at bottom right when element has been selected successfully in IDE
+- fix: overriding port and https in extensions settings now works correctly

 ### 0.2.0